Quiza12/pathtopeace/food-for-thought.md

 As the saying goes, they are simply ‘food for thought’ as you get on with your day.

-Short, to the point, easy to consume and meant to incite positive, forward-thinking.
+As stated before, very miscellanous.
+Short and long, to the point and broad, raw and easy to consume.
+Designed to incite positive, forward-thinking and healthy action for yourself and those in your community.

 Think of them as little things to remember on your path; small reminders to keep you on your path.